hbeni/fgcom-mumble/README.md

 The bot is expected to record on the same machine where the radio-playback bot will pick the recordings up, so there is no need for file synchronization.
 The network-stuff is already handled by the mumble infrastructure this way.

 ### Radio stations
-Just invoke a `radio-playback` bot with the radio station audio program file.
+Just invoke a `fgcom-radio` bot with the radio station audio program file.

 ### Radio bot manager
 This is a simple program that automates the spawning/killing of the atis related bots on the server side.
   - She will spawn an `radio-recorder` bot which listens for new recording attempts.
-  - She monitors recorded ATIS samples and spawns/kills `radio-playback` bots appropriate to the recordings.
+  - She monitors recorded ATIS samples and spawns/kills `fgcom-radio` bots appropriate to the recordings.

-NOT-IMPLEMENTED-YET: Support for FGCom special frequencies
+Support for FGCom special frequencies
 -------------------------------------
 A common thing is that pilots may want to easily test if their setup works.
 This is implemented trough some special bots as well as the plugin itself.
 Also, FGCom-mumble has builtin special frequencies with alternative behaviour.

+### Test frequencies
   - 910.000 MHz: echo test frequency.
 Your voice will be echoed back after a short delay, to allow you to check that your microphone, speakers/headset and that your connection to the FGCom server works and to let you know how you are heared from others.
+  - 911.000 MHz: "music on hold".
+The frequency continuously plays background music, allowing you to check that your connection to the FGCom server works.
-    This is implemented trough a special `echo-bot` in combination with special plugin handling: The echo bot always records and echoes back, but your local plugin does only playback when the message was from you.
+This is implemented trough a special `echo-bot` in combination with special plugin handling: The echo bot records transmission on the 910.00 frequency and echoes them back to the sender.
 - Note there is no global-chat frequency.
-If you want to globally chat, switch mumble channels.
+If you want to globally chat, switch to normal mumble channels or use the landline feature (tune a `PHONE` frequency).

+### Obsolete special frequencies
-The following traditional FGCom frequencies have been dropped; these are now implemented trough "default" comms (they were special before because of asterisk implementation details).
+The following traditional FGCom frequencies are not special anymore; these are now implemented trough "default" comms (they were special before because of asterisk implementation details).

 - 121.000 MHz, 121.500 MHz: "guard" frequencies reserved for emergency communications;
 - 123.450 MHz, 123.500 MHz, 122.750 MHz: general chat frequencies;
 - 700.000 MHz: radio station frequency.
 Depending on the FGCom server in use, a recorded radio message will be played;
 - 723.340 MHz: French Air Patrol communication frequency;
-- 911.000 MHz: "music on hold".
-The frequency continuously plays background music, allowing you to check that your connection to the FGCom server works.

 IDEAS for the future
 ====================
-- [ ] Extend the state of plugins and bots so output power is taken into account.
-This will influence the radio wave propagation simulation, i.e. determine the range of the signal.
 - [ ] Make the plugin queryable, so it can share information about currently occurring broadcasts in range to external entities (like FGFS: we may tune our ADF to a radio station then :) )
 - [ ] Implement a realistic radio propagation model where terrain (and weather?) also influences the propagation.
 - [ ] Implement a generic radio station bot manager, that spawns/kills fake radio stations when fgfs-mpserver players are nearby